busycaesar/Learning_CPP_1/Workshop-3/README.md

 # Learning Outcomes

-## Upon successful completion of this workshop, you will have demonstrated the abilities:

 ## - to define a class type
 ## - to privatize data within the class type
 ## - to instantiate an object of class type